ncatlab/nlab-content/pages/9785.md

 By the discussion at [conserved current -- In higher prequantum geometry](conserved+current#InHigherPrequantumGeometry) this means that this is the degree-0 piece in the [[Heisenberg Lie n-algebra]] which is induced by regarding the WZW-curvature terms as super [[n-plectic forms]] on $\mathbb{R}^{10,1|32}$.

-### As the Lie algebra of derivation of the SuGra Lie 3-algebra
+### As the Lie algebra of derivations of the SuGra Lie 3-algebra

 In ([Castellani 05](#Castellani05)) it is implicitly shown, ([FSS 13](#FSS13)), that the M-extension arises  as the [[derivations]]/automorphisms of the [[supergravity Lie 3-algebra]]/[[supergravity Lie 6-algebra]] (see there for the details).